Not exactly a perfect cruise

 Two other couples were already seated at our new and improved dining location, making us a table of eight strangers dining together for fourteen days!
 What a terrific experience.

-Each couple: Kathy and Steve from Idaho, Cathy and Ken from Florida, and Roberta and Steve from Las Vegas; while all are younger, they are all seasoned travelers with terrific stories to share and valuable travel suggestions hints, and experiences to share.
+Each couple—Kathy and Steve from Idaho, Cathy and Ken from Florida, and Roberta and Steve from Las Vegas—is younger.
+Still, they are all seasoned travelers with terrific stories and valuable travel suggestions, hints, and experiences to share.

-Each couple has a fantastic adventure planned in various locations throughout Europe at the end of the cruise.
+At the end of the cruise, each couple plans a fantastic adventure in various locations throughout Europe.
 For example, Cathy and Ken are experienced hikers and plan to hike Spain’s famous Camino de Santiago trail.
-The hike is several hundred miles long and makes my feet hurt even to write about!
+The hike is several hundred miles long, and it makes my feet hurt to write about it!

 The most important takeaway from our evening dining conversations is that we grossly overpacked for our trip.
-Each of these couples managed to pack so very lightly with minimum luggage.
-They are either taking advantage of the ship’s laundry service or handwashing in their cabins.
+Each of these couples managed to pack very lightly with minimal luggage.
+They either took advantage of the ship’s laundry service or handwashed in their cabins.

-Cathy and Steve are traveling for over a month-long adventure with only one backpack each, NO SUITCASES!
-I am in absolute awe of how they were both immaculately, stylishly dressed each time we saw each other.
+Cathy and Steve are traveling for over a month on an adventure with only one backpack each—NO SUITCASES!
+I am in absolute awe of how immaculately and stylishly they were dressed each time we saw each other.

 They hand wash clothing each day in their cabin, but the clothing they choose for travel is very high-quality specific travel clothing that washes and dries easily and quickly.
 So smart!

-Steve and I may never be able to travel as efficiently as these guys, but we will forever be grateful for the travel packing lessons learned from these folks.
+Steve and I may never be able to travel as efficiently as these guys, but we will forever be grateful for the travel packing lessons we learned from them.

 Sights around the ship